 "It shall be that when they make a long blast with the ram's horn, and when you hear the sound of the trumpet, all the people shall shout with a great shout; and the wall of the city will fall down flat, and the people will go up every man straight ahead."Joshua 6:5(NASB)

-Soon after their supernatural redemption from Egypt on Passover night, the Israelites were to enter the promised land.
-However, fear of the enemies and a lack of trust in God's promise to deliver the land into their hands, and a very short memory, caused a whole generation of redeemed Israelites to die in the desert.
-With murmuring mouths and unbelieving hearts, they wandered in the wilderness for forty years, without receiving all that had been promised to them, through Abraham, Isaac and Jacob.
+Soon after their supernatural redemption from Egypt on Passover night, the Israelites were to enter the Promised Land.
+However, rumours of giants, fear of the enemies, a lack of trust in God's promise to deliver the land into their hands, and a very short memory, caused a whole generation of redeemed Israelites to die in the desert.
+With murmuring mouths and unbelieving hearts, they wandered in the wilderness for forty years, without receiving all that had been promised to them through Abraham, Isaac, and Jacob.

-After 40 years of wandering, Joshua finally led the people across the Jordan River into the promised land.
-The first city to be conquered was the great fortress of Jericho, with its enormous parapets and towering walls.
+After forty years of aimless wanderings, Joshua finally led the people of Israel across the Jordan River into the Promised Land.
+The first city to be conquered was the great fortress of Jericho with its enormous parapets and towering walls.
 The Commander of the Lord's army Himself instructed Joshua to be strong and very courageous and promised him a great victory, but the battle-plan was far from conventional!

-The incredible truth, that is played out in this dramatic happening, is that the battle is not ours but belongs to the LORD.
-He sometimes uses conventional means to carry out His will in our lives.. but too often the Lord fulfils His objective in the most unusual and unorthodox manner - we are simply to trust His Word and obey His commands.
+The incredible lesson that we are to learn from the battle of Jericho is that the battle is not ours.
+The battle belongs to the LORD.
+He sometimes uses conventional means to carry out His will in our lives, but often the Lord fulfils His objective in the most unusual and unorthodox manner - we are simply to trust His Word and obey His commands.
 God played His part in the siege of Jericho and the walls fell down flat.
 But the people were to carry out their role.
-And we read that after they did as God had commanded, "the wall of the city will fall down flat, and the people will go up - every man straight before him, and they took the city."
+And we read that after they did as God had commanded, "the wall of the city fell down flat, so that the people went up into the city, every man straight before him, and they took the city."
 They were able to capture the city and completely destroy everything in the city with the sword.

-Our job is to both trust Him and follow His instructions.
+Our job is to both trust God and follow His instructions.
 Our role is to believe in Him and do only those things that we hear from Him.
-Our task is to stand on His promises and exhibit faith - even when we don't understand what God is going to do.
-We are to listen to His voice and to trust in the Lord in every circumstance of life.. even when the difficulties we face seem to tower over us like the walls of Jericho - and then we are to act on our God-given instructions, that are found in the Word of God.
+Our task is to stand on His promises and exhibit faith - even when we don't understand what He is going to do.
+We are to listen to His voice and to trust in the Lord in every circumstance of life, even when the difficulties we face seem to tower over us like the walls of Jericho - and then we are to act on our God-given instructions that are found in the Word of God.

 Heavenly Father, what a wonderful display of faith we see in this historical account of Joshua's victory over Jericho.
 I pray that I may trust in You with all my heart and not lean on my own imaginations.
-I pray that I may follow Your leading and guidance, and do only those things that I hear from You - even when things look dark and difficult.
-Thank You, that You are a God Who can be trusted . and thank You that every battle I face is not down to my strength or ingenuity, but the battle is Yours and rests entirely on You and Your precious promises to me..
+I pray that I may follow Your leading and guidance and do only those things that I hear from You - even when things look dark and difficult.
+Thank You that You are a God Who can be trusted, and thank You that every battle I face will not depend on my strength or ingenuity, but the battle is Yours and rests entirely on You and Your precious promises to me...
 Your blood-bought child.
-Thank You in Jesus name, AMEN.
+Thank You in Jesus' name, AMEN.